ich777/mos-sriov-driver/README.md

-This repository contains the **MOS plugin implementation**, optional helper functions, and configuration files (such as `settings.json`) required to integrate DVB driver management into MOS.
+This repository contains the **MOS plugin implementation**, optional helper functions, and configuration files (such as `settings.json`) required to integrate SR-IOV driver management into MOS.

-The plugin enables MOS to download and install DVB drivers on demand directly onto the system.
+The plugin enables MOS to download and install SR-IOV drivers on demand directly onto the system.

 ### Driver Source